 When we first encountered the Longlast filter during our Brita vs PUR vs ZeroWater investigation, we thought, Great, Brita finally made a filter that’ll last longer.

-Then, we dug deeper, and we found a lot of reports like this:
+Then, we dug deeper, and we found this:

 The video says it all.
-Reviews of the filter being slow and/or getting clogged are widespread.
+Reports about the filter being slow and/or getting clogged are widespread.
 They even appear on the Brita website, and the gentleman in the video said he bought his from Target.

 We believe this is a quality control issue and/or design flaw that Brita has yet to iron out.
 If you’re lucky enough to get a functioning filter, then it does work wonderfully.
 However, getting a functioning filter is a definite dice roll.